Nature's Gift Dog Food Review -

 In general, the composition looks fairly similar to that of the adult recipes: the first ingredient is animal protein, followed by "wholegrain cereals", "vegetables", "cereal meal" and "vegetable meal".

-Considering those first 5 ingredients, this is a very cereal-heavy recipe.
+Considering those first five ingredients, this is a very cereal-heavy recipe.
 Again, while wheat, sorghum, barley and rice can be part of a balanced diet, they shouldn’t be in such a high percentage.

 On top of this, as we don’t know what’s included under "vegetables", those can be anything from potatoes to spinach.
 As mentioned before, we’re wary of blanket terms since it makes it difficult to determine the source of food allergies.
 Since puppies are especially sensitive, it’s always better when you can be completely sure about what you’re giving them.